 Correctly administered CPR can keep someone alive until defibrillation (restoration of the normal heartbeat with the use of an AED) or medical help can be sought.
 With each minute defibrillation is delayed, a person's chance of survival decreases by ten percent, and with the average response time for 9-1-1 being eight to twelve minutes, CPR can truly be a lifesaver.

-Trotter took a CPR course in January 2017, and performed CPR on her daughter's friend when he collapsed.
+Trotter took a CPR course in January of this year and performed CPR on her daughter's friend when he collapsed.
 As soon as the boy fell to the ground, Trotter immediately jumped into action and directed her daughter to call 9-1-1.
 The operator told her to begin compressions and told her that by the six-hundredth one, paramedics would be there to help.

 “Everything kicked in from the class and I heard the song, ‘Staying Alive’, playing over and over again in my head,” said Trotter.
 “The song was taught to us in order to keep the right compressions per minute as it has the perfect matching beat.”